 Do you have lousy credit, and feel like it is impossible to rebuild your credit history and score?

 Building credit can be difficult when you’re starting out, but it can seem impossible if you have poor credit already.
 It’s difficult enough to get banks to loan you money if your credit profile is thin, but it’s even harder to rebuild your credit after a mistake.

 A full 81% of people in the United States say they don't have enough cash on hand to cover a $1,000 emergency, according to a recent Bankrate survey — and with many people drowning in debt, it can be impossible to rely on credit cards or another type of loan to save you in an emergency like car or home repair, unemployment or a medical crisis.

 What is Self Lender?

 The idea behind Self Lender is this: The big Catch-22 of credit repair is that to build credit, you need to prove responsible credit repayment.
 However, often that people with bad credit can't qualify for a loan or credit card to prove how responsible they are!
 Poo!

 However, a credit-builder loan like SelfLender.com can help build that credit history you need.
 Self Lender gives you a loan, while helping you repay that loan regularly, and on time.
 Self Lender loans are reported to the three big credit reporting agencies — Experian, Equifax, and TransUnion — just like any other loan.
 As a result, regular monthly payments can help boost your credit score over time.

-In a lot of ways, a credit-builder account is a lot like a secured credit card.
+In a lot of ways, a credit-builder loan is a lot like a secured credit card.
 Once you pay to have the account set up, you’ll make regular monthly payments on your account just like you would with any other loan.

 Unlike a traditional loan, however, you don’t get the proceeds of your loan upfront.
 Instead, your loan is placed into a 12 or 24-month CD that earns .10% APY.
 The CD account is held in your name and the funds are released to you once your loan is paid in full.